 Section 1B:

-To enable the OLED screen support (or check to make sure it is done), from the menu bar, go to “Sketch” > “Include Library” > “Manage Libraries,” and select “Library Manager” (Figure 1B.1).
-Once there, search for “U8g2.”
-If the OLED screen support is not enabled, there will be an “Install” button (Figure 1B.2), in which case you should install the latest version of the library.
-If you see an “Update” button, make sure to update the U8g2 library installation (Figure 1B.3).
-The window will also indicate if this library is installed and fully updated (Figure 1B.4).
-Once the U8g2 library is installed and updated, the OLED screen support is enabled.
+To activate OLED screen support (or confirm its activation), go to the menu bar and select “Sketch” > “Include Library” > “Manage Libraries” (Figure 1B.1).
+In the Library Manager, search for “U8g2.”
+If OLED screen support is not enabled, locate the “Install” button (Figure 1B.2) and proceed to install the latest version.
+If an “Update” button is present, ensure you update the U8g2 library installation (Figure 1B.3).
+The window will show whether the library is installed and fully updated (Figure 1B.4).
+Once you install and update the U8g2 library, OLED screen support becomes active.

 Section 1C: